hs-duesseldorf/se2rest/README.md

 The latter is only a means to an end here and should not be discussed further.
 We use the Java development environment Eclipse, but thanks to the modularity of Maven projects any other Java development environment can also be used like Intellij IDEA, NetBeans or Visual Studio Code Java.
-And gradle could also be used to include the dependencies and build the project, however this we will use eclipse and maven here.
+And gradle could also be used to include the dependencies and build the project, however this we will use eclipse and maven here (some tips for vscode users can also be found ;))

 ## 1.1.
 Nice-to-know